alade-dev/Blockpass/README.md

 ## Join Us

 Are you ready to join the revolution in event ticketing?
 Get involved with BlockPass today and be part of a movement that's changing the game for fans and organizers worldwide.

+Certainly!
+Let's add a section to the README where users can be redirected to the Hardhat smart contract README:

+---

+### Additional Resources

+For detailed information on the BlockPass smart contract, including deployment instructions and usage guidelines, please refer to the [BlockPass Smart Contract README](./hardhat/README.md).

+---